 - A big hurdle for challenger banks is navigating the local regulatory landscape in the U.S. Companies have to gain approval state by state.
 Monzo, for one, has enlisted the help of an Ohio-based community bank, Sutton Bank, as a partner.

-The growth curve for challenger banks is fast.
+The growth curve for challenger banks is steep.
 U.S.-based Chime has quadrupled its customer base in the past year to reach 4 million users, according to a June report from CNBC.
 N26 has amassed 3.5 million customers in 24 countries since its European launch in 2015.

 Challenger banks are carefully parsing niches to drive their growth.
 While Chime focuses on millennials who make between $35,000 and $70,000 a year, European crossover Monzo has concentrated on building networks in specific local areas such as Los Angeles, New York and Las Vegas.

 A big hurdle for European challenger banks is maintaining their growth while awaiting approval in the U.S. Since the 2008-09 recession, Europe has approached financial regulation with more flexibility than the U.S. Europe’s revised Payment Services Directive and the U.K.’s Open Banking initiative are boosting competition by requiring larger banks to grant third-party providers access to customers’ data.
 That lets challenger banks gain insights into big-bank customers’ habits, giving them a window in which to innovate.

 Additionally, European banks like N26 have used the European Economic Area passport to spread throughout the continent.
 Through that regulation, firms that are licensed in one of the 27 EU member states can provide financial services in the remaining states without requiring additional authorization.